Methodology

 Freshness

-Every synced number will show when it was last pulled.
-If a kit hasn't re-synced in over 90 days, the kit will flag its numbers as stale.
+Every synced number shows when it was last pulled.
+If a kit hasn't re-synced in over 90 days, the kit flags its numbers as stale.
 Growth or drops since the last sync won't appear until the next one — check the timestamp before relying on a number.

 How to cross-check